|By David Morgan, inspired by All One|

 So let's just say you answered the previous question "they are both equally important".
 Ok, then have you spent equal time learning about both your job and relationships?
 Do you generally believe that you get out of something proportional to what you put into it?
 Do you believe in the quote that "there is no such thing as a free lunch?"

-Equally important, since we forget knowledge over time, and since other situations (such as money or jobs) in our daily busy lives may tend to "drown out" the good lessons we may have learned, think about this:
+Since we forget knowledge over time, and other situations (such as money or jobs) in our daily busy lives may tend to "drown out" the good lessons we may have learned,

 Just like exercise, if we stop, our muscles turn to mush.
-You just can't go to the YMCA or gym once in your life, and say you never need to exercise again.
+You just can't go to the gym once in your life, and say you never need to exercise again.
 So we must exercise regularly.
+Mark Twain said that we can't remember everything we know, we have to be reminded.
 Humans forget, and other less important things may overshadow loving thoughts.
 We must continuously be refreshing the healthy lessons throughout our lives.
 Consider using your current level of happiness, maybe how well you sleep at night, the count and depth of your relationships as potential "meters" for how much time you should spend refreshing your relationship knowledge.
 Maybe check the 13 Characteristics list to measure your progress.
 For example, I would see my grandmother read the Bible at night, and of all the people I personally knew "growing up", she best lived a life of giving and teaching love.
 Her routine kept her spirit strong.

 With that in mind, consider spending time learning and practicing possibly the most important skills in your life, and enjoy the benefits such as greater happiness that you and those around you will benefit from.
 Skills learned on how to have loving relationships, when applied in your daily life, will mean a more loving happy life for you and those you love!
 I'm very lucky, I love my life, and the more I learn, the better I feel.